nygilmanov/testRep/writeup_template.md

 For these purposes DrawLines.py library has been developed.
 It uses techniques for drawing straight lines developed in the first project

-The second step is to generate
+The second step is to define 4 desired points on the image.

-Finally we get perspactive matrix and the matrix for the opposite transformation by using  cv2.getPerspectiveTransform method
+We know that lines are straight on the original image and expect rectangle after transforamtion Finally we get perspactive matrix and the matrix for the opposite transformation by using **cv2.getPerspectiveTransform**  method

 These matrixes are saved in pickle file and will are used in the later stages of the project.